microsoft/winget-cli-restsource/doc/new-private-repository-azure.md

 1. When the script completes, it'll display a command that can be used to include the Private repository to your Windows Package Manager client.

-## Azure Portal - manually
+## Manually create a private repository

+The following instructions will provide a walkthrough on how to manually create a Windows Package Manager private repository in Azure.
+Each section will provide you with details pertaining to the specific object being created, and the functionality that it will provide.

-The following instructions makes the following assumptions:
+The following instructions assumes the following Azure objects are named as follows:
 | Azure Resource          | Value                      |
 |-------------------------|----------------------------|
 | Azure Resource Group    | WinGet_PrivateRepo         |